Achieving Independence with Adaptive Equipment

 A child’s first steps are one of the most memorable moments in a parent’s life.
 This developmental milestone in children with cerebral palsy may be delayed.
 Children with severe cerebral palsy may never be able to walk.

-A therapeutic crawling device like a creepster crawler for cerebral palsy children is a mobility aid for kids and toddlers who have physical limitations caused by CP.
+A therapeutic crawling device, such as a creepster crawler, is a mobility aid for kids and toddlers who have physical limitations caused by cerebral palsy.

-A therapeutic crawling device for cerebral palsy children could be the tool to get your child ready to take those precious first steps.
+A therapeutic crawling device could be the tool needed to get your child ready to take those precious first steps.
 A therapeutic crawling device is a metal frame on wheels with padded straps that suspend children by the hips, stomach and shoulders.
 This leaves the arms, knees and feet free to move.

 This type of device: